PaulMaly/weather-man/README.md

 # WeatherMan

 A JavaScript weather library with multiple weather povider options.
-Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Forecast.io.
+Currently it supports the following weather providers: Yahoo, OpenWeatherMap, YR.no, Forecast.io, and AQICN.org (for air quality data).

 ## Install